googleworkspace/dev-assist/packages/mcp-dev-assist/README.md

 Generates a preview of a Google Workspace Card.
 Use this tool to visualize how a card will look in Google Workspace applications.

+> **Note**: Not all MCP clients support rendering images returned by MCP tools, so the preview may not be visible in all clients.
+However, a successful response indicates that the card is valid and can be rendered in Google Workspace applications.

 **Parameters:**

 - `card` (object): The Google Workspace Card JSON object.